Eric Karros

-Eric Peter Karros (born November 4, 1967) is an American former professional baseball first baseman.
-Karros played in Major League Baseball (MLB) from 1991 to 2004 for the Los Angeles Dodgers, Chicago Cubs, and Oakland Athletics.
+Eric Peter Karros (born November 4, 1967) is an American former professional baseball first baseman who played 14 seasons in Major League Baseball (MLB), primarily with the Los Angeles Dodgers.
 He was the National League Rookie of the Year in 1992 and won a Silver Slugger Award in 1995.
 Karros currently works as a sportscaster, covering the Dodgers on Spectrum SportsNet LA.

 Early life

 Karros was born in Hackensack, New Jersey, and graduated from Patrick Henry High School in San Diego, California.
-He attended UCLA, where he played on the Bruins baseball team and, in 1993, earned a degree in economics.
+He attended the University of California, Los Angeles (UCLA), where he played on the UCLA Bruins baseball team and, in 1993, earned a degree in economics.

 Playing career

 Los Angeles Dodgers

-Karros was selected by the Los Angeles Dodgers in the sixth round of the 1988 Major League Baseball draft.
+The Los Angeles Dodgers selected Karros in the sixth round of the 1988 Major League Baseball draft.
 He made his Major League debut as a pinch runner on September 1, 1991, against the Chicago Cubs.
 He made his first start, at first base, on September 4, 1991, against the St. Louis Cardinals, when he was 0-for-3 with two strikeouts.
 Karros recorded his first Major League hit as a pinch hitter in the bottom of the 12th inning against Cincinnati Reds pitcher Milt Hill on September 16, 1991.
-It was a two-run RBI double to left field, his only hit in 14 batting appearances during the 1991 season.
+It was a two-run run batted in (RBI) double to left field, his only hit in 14 batting appearances during the 1991 season.

 In his first at-bat of the 1992 season, on April 9 against the San Diego Padres, Karros hit a two-run shot to deep left field off of Craig Lefferts for his first career home run.
 He became a full-time starter for the Dodgers that season, appearing in 149 games and hitting 20 home runs while driving in 88 runs.
 He was named the 1992 National League Rookie of the Year.
 Karros put up consistent numbers throughout his career with the Dodgers, with a batting average just under .270 and an average of almost 25 home runs a year.
-He became the third Dodgers player in history to record 30 home runs and 100 RBI in five different seasons (alongside Duke Snider and Gil Hodges).
+He became the third Dodgers player in history to record 30 home runs and 100 RBIs in five different seasons (alongside Duke Snider and Gil Hodges).
 Karros also remains the only player in Dodgers history to hit two homers in the same inning, accomplishing the feat on August 22, 2000.
-1999 was his best statistical year with the Dodgers, when he hit .304 with 34 home runs and 112 RBI.
+1999 was his best statistical year with the Dodgers, when he hit .304 with 34 home runs and 112 RBIs.
 His career 270 home runs as a Los Angeles Dodger are the most since the team moved to Los Angeles, and third in all-time Dodgers history.